Study at our state-of-the-art MediaCityUK campus adjacent to the BBC and ITV

 IELTS of 7.0 with a written element of 8.0 (with no less than 6.0 in any band).

-This course is highly intensive and you will need to attend four days per week.
+This course is highly intensive and you will need to attend up to four days per week.
 It is designed to make students employable, particularly in the UK news industry.

-The majority of the course is delivered mainly through workshops and students are assessed mainly by coursework and projects, with some formal examinations.
+The majority of the course is delivered largely through workshops and students are assessed mainly by coursework and projects, with some formal examinations.

 80% Workshops and 20% Lectures.